 You are good with your hands, but you don’t want to dedicate three years of studying to become an engineer and pay a large amount of money to do so.
-If this is the case then vocational training also known as trade school, might be perfect for you.
-Not only are there dedicated trade schools in the UK, many traditional educational institutions offer vocational courses or complete certification in certain fields.
+If this is the case then vocational training also known as trade school might be perfect for you.
+Not only are there dedicated trade schools in the UK, but many traditional educational institutions also offer vocational courses or complete certification in certain fields.
 Cardiff and Vale College, for example, has a long list of academic courses, but at the same time offers full vocational training programmes in subjects such as accounting.

 What Should I Train to Do?

 The first consideration when trying to decide what industry you’d like to enter is what talents you have and where your interests lie.
 If you are still aren’t sure think about the working conditions you would like, ask yourself some questions.
 Do you like working outside?
 Do you like the camaraderie of a large team?
 Do you prefer to be self-motivated and work alone?
 These are all considerations that should help you make your decision.

 - No lost income: you have a head start on your contemporaries when it comes to the competitive job and housing market.
 Instead of paying out of pocket for any type of training or education, you are immediately making money after leaving school receiving your training from your employer.